Arcadia, CA 91007

-If your building is identified and recorded as part of the survey it means that the City's surveys, ARG, found it eligible for listing in the California Register.
+If your building is identified and recorded as part of the survey it means that the City's consultant, ARG, found it eligible for listing in the California Register.
 Identification in the survey is not the same as designation.
 Survey activity will not directly result in designation.
 Because the City of Arcadia does not currently have a local preservation ordinance establishing local eligibility criteria, ARG used an adaptation of the California Register criteria in the evaluation of potential local eligibility.

 13. What if I don't want my property to be surveyed?

 Approximately 16,800 parcels within the city limits were evaluated by the survey team, with the exception of those containing built resources that post-date 1970.
 The survey is a way of gathering information on properties within Arcadia that may meet eligibility requirements for listing on the California Register.
 The scope of the survey included all built resources within Arcadia's city limits that were constructed from the community's initial development period through 1970.
-The end date of 1970 was mutually decided up by ARG and City Staff, and ensured that the survey could sufficiently capture potentially-eligible resources that are 46 years of age or older.
+The end date of 1970 was mutually decided upon by ARG and City Staff, and ensured that the survey could sufficiently capture potentially-eligible resources that are 46 years of age or older.
 All property types, residential, commercial and institutional were included in the project scope.
-Also, all properties that were previously identified in the 2002 survey were re-evaluated by the consultants as part of this project.
+Also, all properties that were previously identified in a similar 2002 survey were re-evaluated by the consultants as part of this project.

 14. What is a historic context statement?